MatthewFay/orrp/design/WAL_Architecture.md

 * **Format:** A binary, append-only file using a **Type-Length-Value (TLV)** format.
 * **Log Segmentation:** The WAL will be split into segments (e.g., `wal.00001`, `wal.00002`).
 When a segment reaches a predefined size (e.g., 64MB), it will be closed, and a new one will be opened.
 This rotation will be performed by whichever ingest thread happens to be writing when the size limit is exceeded, protected by the WAL mutex.

+#### WAL for Internal Commands
+The WAL is not just for user commands; it is the source of truth for all durable state changes.

+If an operation like incrementing an ID counter needs to survive a crash (which it does, to prevent reusing IDs), it must be recorded in the WAL before the in-memory state is changed.
+The background writer is responsible for eventually persisting that state to LMDB, but the WAL provides the immediate durability guarantee.

 ### 4.3.
 The "Dirty List"

 A dedicated queue of cache nodes that need to be written to disk.